falcosecurity/falco-website/content/en/docs/outputs/forwarding.md

 Falcosidekick is a proxy forwarder, it acts as central point for any fleet of Falco instances using their http outputs to send their alerts.

-The current available outputs are chat, alert, log, storage, streaming systems, etc.
+The currently available outputs are chat, alert, log, storage, streaming systems, etc.

 ![Falcosidekick](/docs/images/falcosidekick_forwarding.png)